 Day 1: Terceira

 We arrived late in the evening the night before, picked up our rental car, and drove to our hotel in Angra do Heroísmo.
+We decided to stay at the Terceira Mar Hotel and we enjoyed our stay there.
 We had a relaxed morning and in the afternoon we drove around the island (clockwise).
 Our main stops were Biscoitos, Quatros Ribeiras, Lajes, Praia da Vitória, and São Sebastian.
 I really enjoyed seeing such a diversity of sites around the island and it was a good way to kick off our trip.

 Day 2: Terceira